 Linux systems use a variety of file formats, and each format can experience various issues.
 Tar.gz files are among the most troublesome file formats and often create installation issues for users.
-If you are currently struggling to get tar.gz files onto your system, here are a few techniques and commands that can help you through the installation process.
+If you are currently struggling to get tar.gz files onto your system, here are a few techniques and commands that can help you through the installation process and Install tar.gz Ubuntu using the terminal.

 The first method we recommend is to install the file through your user directory.
 To do this follow these steps:

-- Open your directory, and go to your file.
+- Open your directory, and go to your file, and use:

 $tar -zxvf program.tar.gz